iamshub07/CiphersPWSkills/README.md

 3. **Route optimization and ride mapping system using Google Map API's** : It makes use of Google Map API's to efficiently map rides and optimize routes to minimize travel time.
 4. **Custom driver profiles** : The platform enables custom driver profiles showcasing necessary information about the driver.
 5. **Drivers dashboard analysis** : Users will be able to view and access necessary information about the driver like number of rides, distance travelled, rating, etc.
 6. **Fully functional safety features with integrated vehicle checks and insurance coverage** :  Our platform focuses on security by ensuring that each driver has required documents and even allowing the riders to view this documents.
+Also integrated ML options.
 7. **Sentiment analysis of the user reviews** : Using sentiment analysis we are checking whether the reviews submitted by the users are positive or negative and clustering the similar ones.

 ## Team Details